ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 -   Provide existing project information: usage examples, installation steps…
 -   Ask for specific formatting: Markdown, code block formatting, tables…
+-   Example of a good question:
+    > What does this README lacks to be understandable for a user who has never used ray-tracing programs?
 -   Iterative process: review and refine its output, as human expertise is crucial!
 -   LLM as a tool, not a replacement